-There are 4 Stereo Line inputs.
+There are 4 Stereo Line inputs, the FaderGlow[TM] colour is CYAN.
 The inputs are via 4 pairs of TRS jacks which are located on the master rear connector panel.
-By default these channels are mapped to faders 25 to 28 on bank D.

 The controls and routing available are similar to those of the Mono Input Channels.